 But Teams didn’t stop there.
 Like the 1970’s hit from Andy Gibb, Teams wants to be your everything.
 It’s not content just being your real-time collaboration weapon of choice.
 It can also host files for your team to share with each other.
 It’s not above hosting wiki pages either.
 And if the built-in functionality isn’t enough for your company, Teams has an API that allows it to integrate with 3rd party apps by adding them to additional tabs.
 Microsoft is putting a lot of development resources into Teams.
+Having said all of the above, Microsoft Teams is an ideal tool for both in-house and remote work collaboration.
 If your organization isn’t adopting Microsoft Teams yet, it should be on your roadmap, and not too many exits away.

 Now A Few Words About Office 365 Groups

 Another newer Microsoft technology you’re going to have to add to your Office 365 arsenal is Groups.
 You may see them referred to as Unified Groups, or Office 365 Groups, or even Office Groups.
 They’re all the same thing.
 Groups are not a product, so you won’t see them on the waffle (okay, okay the Office 365 App Launcher).
 They’re busy doing all their work behind the scenes.